Are Hybrid Cars Better for the Environment?

 When your car produces fewer exhaust emissions, it’s good for the environment and your wallet – the lower the vehicle emissions, the lower the road tax you need to pay.
 If you have a full-electric car, you’ll be exempt from paying tax and congestion charges since your vehicle doesn’t have tailpipe emissions and can save considerable money in a year.

 Electric motors give you maximum torque almost instantly.
 There is no wait for the engine to spool, just as in conventional vehicles.
 Electric and hybrid cars can match petrol or diesel cars.

 Also, your car won’t be burning fuel whenever you’re stuck in traffic as the engine idles.
 Hybrid vehicles will switch off their engines automatically, but your electronic components will continue functioning.
 Hybrid cars are designed to be energy-efficient.

 Higher Vehicle Resale Value

 When the time comes that you’ve decided to sell your hybrid vehicle, you can still get good money out of it.
 Electric and hybrid cars depreciate much slower than conventional petrol or diesel vehicles.
 There’s a massive demand for hybrids in the used car market, so you won’t have long to wait to find a buyer for your car.

-Hybrid cars are not yet wholly green because they still use petrol or diesel, and manufacturing them produces emissions and uses energy.
+Hybrid cars still need to be wholly green because they still use petrol or diesel, and manufacturing them produces emissions and uses energy.
 However, during the whole lifespan of the vehicle, it will contribute less pollution overall than conventional vehicles.
 So it’s still an excellent eco-friendly choice for new car buyers.

 Are you looking to scrap or sell your old car and buy a hybrid vehicle instead?